MigoXLab/LMeterX/README.md

 5. **Result Analysis**: Navigate to Test Tasks → Results to view detailed performance results and export reports
 6. **Result Comparison**: Navigate to Pref Insight to select multiple models or versions for multi-dimensional performance comparison
 7. **AI Analysis**: In Test Tasks → Results or Pref Insight, support intelligent performance evaluation for single or multiple tasks

+#### General API Load Testing

+1. **Access Web Interface**: Open http://localhost:8080, switch to the "General API" tab
+2. **Create Test Task**: Navigate to Test Tasks → Create Task
+   - Paste your complete curl command and click "One-Click Parse" to automatically parse request method, URL, headers, and request body
+   - Verify that the parsed request information is complete and accurate
+3. **API Testing**: Click the "Test" button to verify API connectivity and ensure request information is correct before load testing
+4. **Dataset Preparation** (Optional): If using dataset load testing, prepare a JSONL format file in advance.
+Each line must be a complete payload JSON object
+5. **Start Load Testing**: Configure concurrent users, test duration, and other parameters, then click "Create" to start the load testing task
+6. **Real-time Monitoring**: During testing, click the "Logs" button to view load testing status and real-time logs
+7. **Result Analysis**: After testing completes, click the "Results" button to view load testing results, including RPS, response time, success rate, and other metrics
+8. **Copy Template**: To test the same API again, click "..." → "Copy Template" in the actions column.
+Note that the dataset needs to be re-uploaded after copying, and it's recommended to repeat steps 3-7
+9. **Performance Comparison**: To compare performance across different versions or concurrency levels, navigate to the "Performance Comparison" page

 ## 🔧 Configuration